sterlp/svg2png/readme.md

 [![CodeQL](https://github.com/sterlp/svg2png/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/sterlp/svg2png/actions/workflows/codeql-analysis.yml)

 ## Goal
 Manage your Icons in SVG and generate the needed PNG into your projects as needed.
 No "Web Service" needed, just an executable JAR file.
+This library is based on [batik](https://xmlgraphics.apache.org/batik/)

 ## Supported plattforms
 Only platforms with a full Java JRE are supported like: